 While the defense contended the charity event raised a “social host” defense to the dram shop claims, in a recorded interview, the driver confirmed he had been drinking at the bar in question and took beer with him when he left.
-The driver’s BAC was .13 at the time of the crash.
+The driver’s blood alcohol content (BAC) was .13 at the time of the crash.

 The Yarborough Applegate team is passionate about the prevention of drunk driving and helping those affected by this unfortunate and highly preventable crime.
-Attorney David Lail represents victims of drunk driving in the firm’s Dram Shop practice area and co-authored the book, South Carolina Dram Shop Litigation: A Practice Guide, for the South Carolina Bar.
+Attorney David Lail represents victims of drunk driving in dram shop lawsuits and co-authored the book, South Carolina Dram Shop Litigation: A Practice Guide, for the South Carolina Bar.